 The Group recognizes an allowance for expected credit losses by adjusting to the carrying amount of related accounts.
-For the increase (decrease) in an allowance for expected credit losses is recognized as expenses during the period in the statements of income, except for investments in debt instruments that are measured at fair value through other comprehensive income, for which the loss allowance is recognized in other comprehensive income and accumulated in the investment revaluation reserve, and does not reduce the carrying amount of the financial asset in the statement of financial position.
+For the increase (decrease) in an allowance for expected credit losses is recognized as expenses during the period in profit or loss.